FindoraNetwork/findora-wiki/docs/dapp/03-metamask.md

 <img src={useBaseUrl("/img/evm/metamask-1.png")} width="100%" height="100%"/>

-Now we get to configuring Findora.
+Now we get to configuring it to connect to the correct Findora EVM network.

-In the Network name input field, copy and place this
+For example, if you would like to connect to the Forge testnet, in the Network name input field, copy and place this

 ```
 Forge